Shadow Creatures – Meaning, Mythology, and Explanation

 In psychology, the term is sometimes used metaphorically, for example, in connection with Carl Gustav Jung's "shadow."
 Here, shadow beings represent repressed aspects of the personality, fears, or unconscious thoughts.

-In popular culture, especially in the horror genre, fantasy, and the gothic scene, shadow beings are also widespread.
-They embody the unknown, darkness, fear, mystery, and the boundary between the visible and invisible worlds.
-Related terms and synonyms include shadow figure, dark entity, ghostly entity, astral being, dark shape, or shadow entity.
+Shadow beings are also widespread in popular culture, especially in the horror genre, fantasy, and Gothic scene.
+They embody the unknown, darkness, fear, mystery, and the boundary between the visible and invisible world.
+Related terms and synonyms include shadow figure, dark entity, spirit being, astral being, dark shape, or shadow entity.

 Shadow beings symbolically represent the invisible, the hidden, and humanity's fascination with the unknown.